How does the brain encode space?#

 def pearson_autocor(arr, lag_x, lag_y):

-""" Calculates Pearson autocorrelation for an array that can contain NaN values."""
+Calculate Pearson autocorrelation for an array with NaN values.

 sh_x, sh_y = arr.shape